dmoore5050/SaisonBuilder/README.md

 The constraints of the project are that they must use standard library Ruby with the exception of being able to use ActiveRecord as an ORM.
 The concept with this capstone is to demonstrate mastery of Ruby itself.

-The goal of this project is to create an app to help novice and veteran experts alike navigate the nearly-limitless options available when designing and brewing a Saison, or Belgian Farmhouse ale.
+The goal of this project is to create an app to help novice and veteran experts alike navigate the nearly-limitless options available when designing and brewing an all-grain Saison, or Belgian Farmhouse ale.

 Project Status / TODO
 ---------------------